Student sitting at computer at home engaged in online learning or training

 5 Tips for Success as an Online Learner

-Offered as synchronous “webinar-style” courses, these live classes run on platforms that offer ways to “raise your hand” and include a chat feature where you can ask questions.
-Even though your instructors may not be able to see you face-to-face like in a classroom, they still want to help make sure you understand the material and are actively engaged —to ensure your success in their class and others.
+Synchronous courses, typically offered via Zoom provide, webinar-style learning.
+These live classes are scheduled on specific days and times, allowing you to have virtual interactions with your instructor and classmates.
+They offer ways to raise your hand and include a chat feature where you can ask questions.
+Your instructors may not be able to see you face-to-face, but they are still available to ensure you understand the material and are actively engaged.

-We also offer many asynchronous, self-paced online courses and certificate programs, which have pre-produced curriculum that students access via Canvas, our online learning management system.
-Through a variety of interactive tools, this platform allows you to connect with your instructor and classmates in an academic online space.
+We also offer many asynchronous courses and certificate programs, which have pre-produced curriculum that students access via Canvas, our online learning management system.
+With these courses, you are not required to be online at a specific time and can plan your learning around your schedule.
+Through a variety of interactive tools, Canvas allows you to connect with your instructor and classmates in an academic online space through discussion forums, live office hours and email.
+Learn about the Canvas dashboard, navigating a course and accessing assignments in this tutorial video.

 2. Practice time management and hold yourself accountable.